DeFiCh/defichain.com/content/white-paper.en.md

 ### Decentralized Exchange (DEX)

-The DeFi internal DEX provides decentralized trading for all DeFi tokens and DFI itself, which means that all tokens: DFI and DCT (DAT and DCT) can be listed on the DeFi Blockchain DEX.
+The DeFi internal DEX provides decentralized trading for all DeFi tokens and DFI itself, which means that all tokens: DFI and DCT (DAT and DCT) can be listed on DeFiChain DEX.
 DEX will initially launch with DFI as the base trading pair, providing markets such as DBTC/DFI, DETH/DFI, DUSDT/DFI, etc. With increasing volume, other base trading pairs can be introduced, subject to a DAO approval, providing markets such as DETH/DBTC, DFI/DUSDT, etc.

-DEX on DeFi Blockchain operates without the need to pass custody to any intermediaries.
+DEX on DeFiChain operates without the need to pass custody to any intermediaries.
 Users are able to trade on their own in a trustless manner.
-One of the key differentiator about DeFi Blockchain as compared to many other decentralized financial solutions is that DeFi Blockchain is not only a consensus protocol facilitating DeFi, it is also comes with a very simple to use client user interface (UI) that allows users to interact directly on the blockchain without any intermediaries.
+One of the key differentiator about DeFiChain as compared to many other decentralized financial solutions is that DeFiChain is not only a consensus protocol facilitating DeFi, it is also comes with a very simple to use client user interface (UI) that allows users to interact directly on the blockchain without any intermediaries.

 ### Cross-chain Exchange (XCX)